Call for Papers

 Communication technologies at micro- and nanoscale are essential for tackling numerous challenges in many fields, including ICT, medicine, pharmacology, synthetic biology, and materials science.
 The interdisciplinary nature of the related research challenges has prompted the creation of new multidisciplinary work groups.

-The 5th ACM International Conference on Nanoscale Computing and Communication (ACM NanoCom 2018) aims at further growing the research community contributing to Nanocomputing and communications and to stimulate the knowledge transfer to industries.
+The 5th ACM/IEEE International Conference on Nanoscale Computing and Communication (ACM/IEEE NanoCom 2018) aims at further growing the research community contributing to Nanocomputing and communications and to stimulate the knowledge transfer to industries.

 We invite submissions in areas including (but not limited to) the following: